Beagles are great dogs. They’re incredibly curious, dependably loyal, and they love to be around people — so what’s not to like?

 1. TBI BARK PRO V3 – Best Overall

-The TBI BARK PRO V3 has a special chip inside it designed to prevent false triggering.
+The TBI BARK PRO V3, our pick for the best Beagle bark collar, has a special chip inside it designed to prevent false triggering.
 This is extremely helpful, as false alarms will send mixed signals to your dog, which could dramatically extend the length of time you need to spend training.

 You can set it up to either beep, shock, or vibrate, and each mode has adjustable sensitivity levels, so you can slowly wean your dog off the thing once he’s learned to behave.